MohamedHozayen/SYSC3010_m11/README.md

 # Welcome to Communication testing.
-The 3 files provided provide an insight as to how the RPI will interface with the Arduino.
+The files in this branch provide an insight as to how the RPI will interface with the Arduino.
 The physical copy will run on the RPI.
 For testing purposes, a stub was created to simulate arduino inputs.